NarapatM/NarapatM/README.md

 Currently studying [Computer Engineering & Digital Technology](https://www.cp.eng.chula.ac.th/cedt) at Chulalongkorn University <br/>
 I'm a beginner in programming for about 5 months, so please be kind to me.<br/>
+But I'm eager to learn new skills. and ready to develop yourself from real work experience.

 * 🌍  I'm based in Bangkok, Thailand
 * 🧠  Currently learning [Web Development](https://www.udemy.com/course/the-complete-web-development-bootcamp/?couponCode=ST19MT121224) <br/>